uport-project/uport-credentials/README.md

 To ensure that the response received was created as a response to your selective disclosure request above, the original request is included in the response from the mobile app.

-The default verification rule is that the issuer of the embedded request must match the clientId in your Credentials object and that the original request has not yet expired.
+The verification rule for the Selective Disclosure Response is that the issuer of the embedded request must match the did in your Credentials object and that the original request has not yet expired.
+This is to be sure that when requesting data from a user, only a response to your initial request will be accepted as valid.
+If you would like to consume an arbitrary signed JWT that is not part of a particular selective disclosure flow, you can use the `verifyProfile()` method to skip the challenge/response check.

-Some applications that exclusively live in the browser are unable to sign the original request.
-In those cases the request token verification is ignored.

 ### Requesting Push notification tokens from your users

-As part of the selective disclosure request you can ask for permission from your users to communicate directly with their app.
+As part of the selective disclosure request you can also ask for permission from your users to communicate directly with their app.
+With a push token, you can configure a [transport](https://github.com/uport-project/uport-transports) to send JWTs via push.

 ```javascript
 credentials.createRequest({